AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-combined.md

 title: Workflow A - Personalization Based on All Online Activity Combined with Offline Data
 ---

-# Workflow A - Personalization Based on All Online Activity Combined with Offline Data {#workflow-all-online-combined}
+# Workflow A - Personalization Based on All Online Activity Combined with Offline Data {#workflow-a}

 This page includes step-by-step guidance on how to combine offline [!DNL CRM] data with behavioral data that you already have in Audience Manager to create new audience segments, then send these audience segments to [!DNL People-Based Destinations].